odedstein/fs-2024-csci-599-exercise-5/README.md

 In a shader or a renderer, the surface can be subdivided locally to just the right resolution neded for display.

+All of these rules are still linear:
+Every green and red vertex position is a linear combination of old vertex positions.
+We can still describe the position of the subdivided vertices using a sparse matrix $S$:

+$$
+V_1 = S V_0 \; .
+$$

 ## Tasks